Baekjoon/BeautifulSoup/doc/source/index.rst

 them.
 In particular, since a string can't contain anything (the way a tag may contain a string or another tag), strings don't support the ``.contents`` or ``.string`` attributes, or the ``find()`` method.

+If you want to use a ``NavigableString`` outside of Beautiful Soup, you should call ``unicode()`` on it to turn it into a normal Python Unicode string.
+If you don't, your string will carry around a reference to the entire Beautiful Soup parse tree, even when you're done using Beautiful Soup.
+This is a big waste of memory.

 ``BeautifulSoup``
 -----------------